drshahizan/software-engineering/materials/module4/SabrinaNadhrah/readme.md

 These are just some examples of system requirements for a college room rental system.
 It is important to gather and document all system requirements in detail to ensure that the system is developed to meet technical specifications and functional requirements.

+## Functional in college room rental system

+Functional requirements in a college room rental system describe the specific functions or features that the system should provide to meet the needs of its users.
+Here are some examples of functional requirements that may be included in a college room rental system:

+#### 1. Room search function:
+The system should allow users to search for available rooms based on different criteria such as location, price range, room type, and availability dates.

+#### 2. Room booking function:
+The system should allow users to book a room online by selecting a room, choosing the booking dates, and providing their personal information.
+The system should confirm the booking and generate a receipt or confirmation email.

+#### 3. Payment processing function:
+The system should allow users to make payments online for their room reservations using various payment options such as credit/debit cards, PayPal, or other electronic payment methods.

+#### 4. Room management function:
+The system should allow college administrators and landlords to manage their rooms and update their availability status in real-time.
+They should be able to add or remove rooms, update room details, and set pricing and availability parameters.

+#### 5. User account management function:
+The system should allow users to create and manage their user accounts, update their personal information, and view their booking history.
+They should be able to login securely and access their account information from anywhere.

+#### 6. Feedback and reviews function:
+The system should allow users to leave feedback and reviews about the rooms they have rented, and for college administrators and landlords to view and respond to this feedback.

+#### 7. Room availability notification function:
+The system should notify users when a room becomes available that meets their search criteria, either through email notifications or SMS.

+#### 8. Room cancellation function:
+The system should allow users to cancel their room reservations and receive a refund if applicable, according to the cancellation policy.

+These are just some examples of functional requirements that may be included in a college room rental system.
+It is important to gather and document all functional requirements in detail to ensure that the system is developed to meet the needs of its users.

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/software-engineering/issues) for any improvements, suggestions or errors in the content.